March 10th, 7:30 pm

 (USA, documentary, 1984-85, 90 min, vostf, American Broadcasting Company, Creative Film Center)

-Written about the life and work of the director am ricain George Stevens, written by his son.
-It shows, among other things, that his involvement in the army and army during the Second World War profoundly changed his career.
+R cit of the life and work of American historian George Stevens, is revealed by his son.
+It shows, among other things, that his involvement in the army during the Second World War changed his career deeply.

 Followed by: